Wilson loop expectations as sums over surfaces on the plane: Proofs for the surface sum of multiple loops

-In this section, we prove Lemmas~\ref{lem-un} and~\ref{lem-other}.
+In this section, we prove Lemmas~\ref{lem-un} and~\ref{lem-other} as well as their multiple-loop versions.
 We first recall that, in Lemma~\ref{lem-main-poisson}, we considered an arbitrary compact connected Lie group $G$, and we asserted that the Wilson loop expectation of a collection of loops with gauge group $G$ can be written as an expectation with respect to a Poisson point process $\Sigma$ on the \emph{space of matching-color lasso pairs}.
 We first defined a sign $\ep(\Sigma)$ and a pairing $\pi(\Sigma)$ as functions of $\Sigma$.
 (See Definitions~\ref{def-epsilon-sigma} and~\ref{defn-pi}.)
 We then showed that the Wilson loop expectation is given by a constant~\eqref{eqn-constant-term} times the expected value of $\ep(\Sigma)$ times the sum

 over all $a_1,\ldots,a_{2|\Sigma|+1} \in [N]$ with $a_{2|\Sigma|+1} = a_1$.
 We rewrite the product of expectations~\eqref{eqn-exp-single-2} as follows.

 \begin{prop} Let $K = |\Sigma|$.\footnote{We note that this differs from the definition of $K$ in the previous section by a factor of $2$.} If we write $\pi(\Sigma)$ canonically as